-Simply put, investment brands are different—from their products and services to their diverse audiences—and operate by a different set of brand rules.
+Simply put, investment brands are different—from their products and services to their diverse audiences—and they operate by a different set of brand rules.
 Let’s look at a few unique challenges that these brands face.

 How do you brand thinking, advice, and insight—all intangibles?